 How To Apply

 If you would like to take advantage of the Post-9/11 GI Bill, you will need to apply for your benefits.
-NewGIBill.org has a great step-by-step guide on what you need to do to receive your GI Bill benefits.
+You can do this online at the U.S. Department of Veterans Affairs website.

-You will need to apply via VONAPP and receive your Certificate of Eligibility (CoE).
-You can begin contacting your school choice about your eligibility for GI Bill benefits before you receive your CoE.
+Once your application is approved, you will receive your Certificate of Eligibility (COE).
+You can contact schools about your eligibility for GI Bill benefits before receiving your COE, though.
 The VA-certifying official on campus can look into your application online.
 Just be sure to complete all the paperwork related to this process (and any other required paperwork at your school for that matter!) to prevent any delays or issues with your payments.

 Just remember that unlike federal student loans that can be discharged and you may regain borrowing eligibility, GI Bill funding is almost never reinstated.
 Once you’ve used it, you can’t get it back.
 Be sure to choose your school and program wisely so that your GI Bill funds go toward programs that will help you get worthwhile credentials that lead to employment.
 Check out the College Scorecard to help you evaluate schools.